Enhancing LLM Training via Spectral Clipping: Experiments

 \subsection{LLM Pretraining Tasks.}

 We compare SPECTRA against state-of-the-art optimizers, including AdEMAMix~\citep{ademamix}, AdamW~\citep{adamw}, Signum~\citep{signum}, D-Muon~\citep{d-muon}, Mars~\citep{mars}, and SOAP~\citep{soap}, following the benchmark protocol in~\citep{semenov2025benchmarking}.
 We apply SPECTRA to the first three optimizers to demonstrate its versatility across methods with different \textbf{memory requirements} (see Table~\ref{tab:memory-optimizer}).
 We employ LLaMA3-based architectures~\citep{llama} with untied embeddings (details in Table~\ref{tab:model-archt}) trained on FineWeb-Edu dataset~\citep{fineweb-edu}.
 Hyperparameter choices are reported in Section~\ref{sec:lLM-pretrain-appendix}.
-Unless otherwise stated, we \textbf{disable} pre-spectral clipping for SPECTRA because the marginal performance gain does not justify the added computational cost.
+Unless otherwise stated, we disable pre-spectral clipping for SPECTRA to isolate the contribution of post-spectral clipping, which is the primary component of the method (see the discussion at the end of Section~\ref{sec:lLM-pretrain-appendix}).
 We mostly use the WSD schedule~\cite{wsd} for its practical advantage of enabling resumption from any checkpoint during the stable phase (constant learning rate).

 \textbf{SPECTRA Enables Large Learning Rate.} We begin by demonstrating the stability of SPECTRA under large learning rates.
 We train a 124M-parameter transformer using Signum with a small batch size of $16k$ tokens.
 Previous studies note that Signum is sensitive to gradient noise, often performing poorly in small-batch regimes~\citep{kornilov2025sign,tomihari2025understanding}.
 Consistent with this, Figure~\ref{fig:signum_ablation_loss} shows that standard Signum exhibits training instability and poor validation loss when the learning rate is increased.
 In contrast, Spectra-Signum maintains stable convergence at a high learning rate, significantly outperforming the best Signum baseline (improving validation perplexity by 2.5).
 These results highlight the efficiency of SPECTRA in mitigating instability caused by gradient noise.